gtech-mulearn/IEEE-LAUNCHPAD/profiles/febas@mulearn.md

 - Kerala has good tech culture and community spread fostering minds and growth of startups.

-#### History of Open Source Contributions:

-- Active member of the FOSS Community
-- Been a part of the Malayalam open source club
+#### Skills:

+- Python
+- HTML
+- CSS
+- JavaScript
+- Sql
+- Django

 #### History of Community Engagement:

-- Webmaster of IEEE Student Branch in college
+- Membeer of IEEE Student Branch in college
 - Student Lead of iEDC in college
 - Led clubs and techinical events in college

-#### Highly Visible Technical Content:

-- YouTube videos with around 200 views on Tech Events and Projects
-- Influential [LinkedIn](https://www.linkedin.com/in/lizchaitanya/) with over 1k followers
+- Member of NSS

 #### Competitive Website Profiles: